Glossary

 LCM |

-Local cache memory.
-AscendC::TPosition::LCM represents the temporary shared unified buffer space, which implements the same function as VECCALC. |
+Short for local cache memory.
+AscendC::TPosition::LCM represents the temporarily shared Unified Buffer space, which implements the same function as VECCALC. |

-Local Memory |
+Local memory |

-Internal storage of the AI Core, including storage units such as L1 Buffer, L0A Buffer, L0B Buffer, L0C Buffer and Unified Buffer. |
+Internal storage of the AI Core, including storage units such as L1 Buffer, L0A Buffer, L0B Buffer, L0C Buffer, and Unified Buffer. |

 LocalTensor |